Frequently Asked Questions

 Yes, this program is referred to as our Five Year Program (please note that the 5-Year program is currently under administrative review; no new applications are being accepted at this time).
 You must receive both degrees at the same time and complete the 54 hours of required courses in Rehabilitation and Mental Health Counseling (no substitutions) plus 6 hours of Department approved electives.
 The electives may be required courses toward another masters degree.

-For licensure as a Mental Health Counselor, please visit Florida Department of Health - LMHC Info Opens in a new window.
-For licensure as a Certified Rehabilitation Counselor, please visit Commission on Rehabilitation Counselor Certification
+For licensure as a Mental Health Counselor, please visit Florida Department of Health - LMHC.
+For licensure as a Certified Rehabilitation Counselor, please visit Commission on Rehabilitation Counselor Certification.

 You will need to reapply if you haven't taken any courses in a year.